NalamotseJChoma/DESI-MSI-Exploration/README.md

 - Pixel coordinates
 - Mass spectra (m/z vs intensity)

-A python function, ImzMLParser from pyimzml package was used to read and process the data.
+The `ImzMLParser` function from the `pyimzML` package was used to read and process the data.
 ```python
 from pyimzml.ImzMLParser import ImzMLParser
 parser = ImzMLParser(path)
 ```

-Each parser in this case provides:
+  Each parser provides:
-- Coordinates - spatial layout
+- `coordinates` — spatial pixel layout
-- getspectrum(i) - spectrum at pixel i
+- `getspectrum(i)` — mass spectrum at pixel `i`
 ```

 LC24
  pixels: 29346
  mz bins: 170955